Wrestling at the 1912 Summer Olympics – Men's Greco-Roman lightweight: Fifth round

 Otto Laitinen withdrew after his first loss, in round four.

 15 wrestlers started the fifth round, 4 with no losses and 11 with one.
 The round exhibited a set-up slightly peculiar for the format, in that every match was symmetrical in terms of number of losses for each wrestler.
 2 matches were between pairs of undefeated men, while 5 matches were between pairs of wrestlers both facing elimination.
 There were no matches between an undefeated wrestler and one with one loss.

 Unsurprisingly, given that, 5 men were eliminated and 5 survived potential elimination, with a sixth advancing with one loss due to a bye.
 2 received their first loss, while 2 remained undefeated.

 Sixth round

 10 wrestlers started the fifth round, 2 with no losses and 8 with one.

 The two remaining undefeated wrestlers, Väre and Malmström, faced off, with Väre coming out the better.
 The other four matches were all between two men facing elimination, and so the winners of those four matches were expected to join Malmström in moving to the seventh round with one loss while the losers were out.
-The match between Kaplur and Kolehmainen, however, resulted in both wrestlers disqualified, so only 5 wrestlers moved on.
+The match between Kaplur and Kolehmainen, however, resulted in both wrestlers being disqualified, so only 5 wrestlers moved on.